1. Purpose of policy

-13.2 If a student is dissatisfied by a decision reached by the Deputy Vice-Chancellor (Academic), Dean of Graduate Studies and/or, Deputy Vice-Chancellor (Research and Innovation), or remains dissatisfied by the outcome of a formal review under 13.1, the student may lodge an appeal to the Vice-Chancellor and President, to be heard by the Student Academic Appeals Committee, in accordance with Stage 3 of the University’s Student Grievance Resolution – Governing Policy and associated Procedures.
+13.2 If a student is dissatisfied by a decision reached by the Deputy Vice-Chancellor (Academic), Dean of Graduate Studies and/or, Deputy Vice-Chancellor (Research and Innovation), or remains dissatisfied by the outcome of a formal review under 13.1, the student may lodge an appeal to the Student Academic Appeals Committee, in accordance with Stage 3 of the University’s Student Grievance Resolution – Governing Policy and associated Procedures.

 14. Recordkeeping and Reporting

 14.1 All relevant records at all stages of an investigation must be captured by all staff and should provide reliable and accurate evidence of business decisions and actions.
 All relevant records must be captured in an approved records management system, in line with the University’s Information Management Framework – Governing Policy.

 14.2 Summary data of each substantiated instance of student academic misconduct and the associated educational/remedial actions and penalties applied is recorded through the Student Information System, to enable annual reporting.
-Similar recording of HDR Breaches will be managed by the Office of Research.
+Similar recording of HDR Breaches will be managed by the Office of Research ethics and integrity team.

 14.3 An annual report will be provided to Academic Board summarising academic misconduct/breach of responsible research conduct.
 Parties involved are not identified in reports.

 Footnote (1): Exemplary Academic Integrity Project (EAIP): Embedding and extending exemplary academic integrity policy and support frameworks across the higher education sector (2013), Plain English definition of Academic Integrity, Office for Learning and Teaching Strategic Commissioned Project 2012-2013, http://www.unisa.edu.au/EAIP.